Spinach Recall List

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in spinach recall lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in spinach recall lawsuits.
 Our trial lawyers are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

 Free Case Evaluation: Again, if you developed symptoms of food poisoning after eating recalled baby spinach, you should contact our law firm immediately for a free confidential case evaluation.
 You may be entitled to a settlement by filing a suit and we can help.